theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 People of all ages have contracted <span class='small-caps'>COVID-19</span>.
 Stop listening those who tell you otherwise.

 The human immune system is immature in children, and worn out in the aged.
-The statistical observation is that the mortality rate in those under the age of 40 is less than 0.5%[^59da5d72].
+Statistical observation is that the mortality rate in those under the age of 40 is less than 0.5%[^59da5d72].
 But note that this talks nothing about the rate of infection---it talks about mortality.
 Which means, if you are under 40, your likelihood of dying of the disease is less than 0.5%.
 But you are not naturally immune to the disease; you become immune after you contract it and defeat it.

 You still have to be careful because, while you may come out of the disease unscathed, you may give the disease to that unsuspecting old woman who lives next door.
 And she may develop complications because of her existing autoimmune condition, for which she is under medication that suppresses her immunity.
 Or to your adorable two-year-old nephew, whom you hugged.

-Remember, all this, when you are _not even showing symptoms_.
+Remember, you can give others the disease, when you are _not even showing symptoms_.

 ### But India is warm, the virus dies at this temperature

 As disheartening as this is, there is no evidence good enough to conclude that the tropical weather can kill the spread[^cd50f783].
-You can look at this in two ways:
+This claim goes two ways:

 1. Humid weather makes the air heavier, making it hard for the virus trapped in the expelled droplets from spreading far.
 2. The high temperature disintegrating the virus faster.

 Both are possibilities in theory.
 But the months that passed have showed no effect on the coronavirus spread.
 The number of cases in India continue to rise despite the vibrant and changing weather.
+And India is no exception---this is the case across the world.

 Misinformed, blanket statements, based on anecdotal evidence are best avoided.

 ### Taking vitamin C to prevent the disease

-According to a study, vitamin C helps regulate your immune system when given along with a corticosteroids, when treating overwhelming infections[^f0d1527c].
+According to a study, vitamin C helps regulate your immune system when given along with corticosteroids, when treating overwhelming infections[^f0d1527c].
 This has no relation to the specific case of <span class='small-caps'>COVID-19</span>.
 As of June 27, 2020, no evidence exists to suggest that vitamin C helps in treatment or prevention of <span class='small-caps'>COVID-19</span>[^1fa7f00b].

 Also remember that taking too much vitamin C can lead to kidney stones.

 ### Taking vitamin D to help cure the disease

-Vitamin D does not help cure the disease, but it prevents acute situation in two ways[^1fa7f00b]:
+Vitamin D does not help cure the disease, but it prevents worsening of the situation in two ways[^1fa7f00b]:

 1. Boosts your immune system.
 2. Prevents the immune system from overreacting and jamming the lungs with fluid---this fluid build-up is a major cause for death in case of <span class='small-caps'>COVID-19</span>.

 You do not need supplements; standing in the morning sun for about fifteen minutes should suffice.

+### But they say the sun kills the virus

+The ultraviolet radiation present in the sunlight does disintegrate the virus.
+But factors such as the intensity of ultraviolet radiation, the duration of exposure and other aspects play a role in getting the desired result.

+The human body is a different environment.
+And an inactive, suspended virus is different from a virus present in a live cell.
+Moreover, ultraviolet does not penetrate into your body.
+Also, exposing yourself to too much ultraviolet radiation is dangerous.

 ### What about the hydroxy-something salad